Dialectical behavioural therapy

 Finding a DBT therapist

 On Counselling Directory, we have over 700 DBT therapists based across the UK who are ready to help you.
-If you're interested in DBT or think this approach is right for you, you can start your journey via our search tool and browsing our therapists' profiles.
+If you're interested in DBT or think this approach is right for you, you can start your journey via our search tool and browse our therapists' profiles.

 When you find someone you resonate with, simply send them an email via our contact form explaining the help you're looking for.